Ben Ashby (PI)

 Herbert ‘Herbie’ Puppington

-I joined the pack group in August 2020.
-I’m still young, but I’m growing fast and will be working hard on my recall skills and house training over the next few months.
-I have broad research interests and am keen to investigate anything new.
+I joined the pack group in August 2020 and am working towards my “dogtorate”.
+I have broad research interests in olfaction and am keen to investigate anything new.